 You can find out more about our CNC Machining services here to discover how our experienced team can help you.

 What is a CMM report and why do I need one?

 A Coordinate Measurement Machine (CMM) inspection involves using a coordinate measuring machine to inspect a part’s dimensions to ascertain whether a part meets specific tolerance requirements.
 A Coordinate Measuring Machine is used to measure the quality and characteristics of an object.

 A CMM inspection will be needed to measure more complex parts to ensure they conform to the specification.
 They will often be included for extremely high-precision parts where ultimate quality and accuracy are required.
 At this point, smooth surface finishes will also be inspected to ensure they are accurate to the drawings and design.

 A CMM works by using a probe that measures points on a workpiece.
 3 axes form the machine’s coordinate system.
 The other system is the part coordinate system, where the 3 axes relate/correspond to the features and datum of the workpiece.

 CMM Inspections will be carried out as and when required, and will sometimes be mandatory.
 CMM Inspection reports can save time and reduce overhead costs by ensuring the part has been accurately manufactured to the design.
 This ensures nothing is left to chance and any deviations from the design or faults are found before shipping.

 Depending on the industry, deviations from the specification can potentially be catastrophic (for example, the medical industry, or aerospace industry.)
 This final quality control check can offer reassurances before the part is signed off and delivered to the client.

-For more from the Get it Made, check out our range of CNC Machining services, or head to our blog for useful CNC Machining resources We offer a wide range of materials and look forward to working with you on your project.
+For more from the Get it Made, check out our range of CNC Machining services, or head to our technical toolbox for useful CNC Machining resources We offer a wide range of materials and look forward to working with you on your project.